Rodney Mullen: Reflections and perspectives

 In a June 2014 interview at O'Reilly Media's Velocity conference, Mullen stated that he does not believe that skateboarding can be categorized as a "sport".
 Mullen further explained that the self-expressive element of skateboarding shows that it is an art form, while the community element of skateboarding—whereby sharing of ideas occurs—distinguishes it as a "lifestyle" or "philosophy".
-Mullen also shared his perspective on goals and failure during the interview: "You focus so much on your failures and your weaknesses, it has a…paralyzing effect, where you're dwelling on stuff.
+Mullen also shared his perspective on goals and failure during the interview: "You focus so much on your failures and your weaknesses, it has a...paralyzing effect, where you're dwelling on stuff.
 For example, having goals: sometimes I have lofty goals, my friends do—we all do, we all have goals.
-But, if you fix yourself to that goal, and you don't see anything else on the horizon—which is natural, 'cos that what it takes, we all have that in our personality…but, sometimes, if you attach that to a goal that is out of your reach, and you continue to fail, it will just grind you into nothing.
+But, if you fix yourself to that goal, and you don't see anything else on the horizon—which is natural, 'cos that what it takes, we all have that in our personality...but, sometimes, if you attach that to a goal that is out of your reach, and you continue to fail, it will just grind you into nothing.
 And if you dwell on that, it can end you."

-Mullens says, "Just the enjoyment of doing what you want to do, all the way through—that's the beauty of skateboarding, that so many people actually never find their whole lives.
-And that's what skateboarding's given me: I can't wake up—I can't wait to wake up in the morning to try something new; a lot of times I can't sleep because I can't wait to try something new… and how many people never really experience that feeling, often; and that's why I skate."
+Mullen says, "Just the enjoyment of doing what you want to do, all the way through—that's the beauty of skateboarding, that so many people actually never find their whole lives.
+And that's what skateboarding's given me: I can't wake up—I can't wait to wake up in the morning to try something new; a lot of times I can't sleep because I can't wait to try something new... and how many people never really experience that feeling, often; and that's why I skate."